software-development-project-1/software-development-project-1.github.io/material/sprint-1-todo.md

 >
 > Discuss how you will divide the workload (the tasks) of the Sprint among the team members.
 For example, each team member could be responsible for the tasks of a single user story.
 Then, add an _assignee_ for each issue.
 This can be done by opening the issue and clicking "Assignees" on the right.
 Then, choose your GitHub account from the dropdown menu.
 Issue can also have more than one assignee if multiple team members work on the same issue together.

-{: .note }
+{: .highlight }

-> You can easily find the issues assigned to you by opening the "Issues" tab and choosing your GitHub account from the "Assignee" dropdown menu.

-When you complete a task, you should _close_ the task related issue.
-This can be done by opening the issue and clicking the "Close issue" button at the bottom of the page.
+> When you complete a task, you should _close_ the task related issue.
+This can be done by clicking the issue title in the Backlog project and clicking the "Close issue" button.

+{: .highlight }

+> Don't close the _user story related issues_ before the Sprint Review event.
+The Product Owner needs to accept the user stories before they are completed.
+You can leave the user story related issues to the "In progress" column or create a separate "In review" colum before the "Done" column in the Backlog project for the items that require the Product Owner's review.

 {: .highlight }